-Our approach is very simple. webSPADE runs daily with a predetermined support level to find sequences based on different lines of business; Support level is set to 0.1% for General Business and 0.25% for Consumer in our application.
+Our approach is very simple. webSPADE runs daily with a predetermined support level to find sequences based on different lines of business; Support level is set to 0.1% for General Business, Consumer and Others (the rest) in our application (see Figure 1.3(A)).
 Daily sequences are then stored in a relational table.
 By design, webSPADE limits the length of sequences and, in this particular application, the maximum length of sequences is set to ten.
 Depending on the application domain, this parameter can be chosen accordingly.
-Since important processes in e-commerce sites, such as registration, should be kept as brief as possible, we believe that ten-level sequences are adequate for click stream analysis.
+Since important processes in e-commerce sites, such as registration, should be kept as brief as possible, we believe that tenlevel sequences are adequate for click stream analysis.
 Thus the relational table is composed of ten fields to determine the sequences, analysis date, line of business, frequency of sequence and total hits on analysis date.
 Since web log data is collected daily, we use a day as our atomic time unit.
 Different atomic time units may be used on other domains.
 For example, we may store financial sequence data hourly.

-As in the case of association mining, sequence mining might results in excessive number of sequences.
+As in the case of association mining, sequence mining might result in an excessive number of sequences.
 Finding potentially valuable sequences among numerous repetitive sequences might become impossible.
-Our front-end enables user to see and query the sequences in a user-friendly manner.
+Our front-end enables users to see and query the sequences in a user-friendly manner.
 Stored sequences can be used to analyze click streams between user specified dates.
-As seen from Figure 3(A), users can specify any support level and dates for a given line of business allowing a great degree of flexibility.
+As seen from Figure 1.3(A), users can specify any support level and dates for a given line of business allowing a great degree of flexibility.
 It should be noted that webSPADE is run daily and results are stored; there is no on-the-fly computation when the user selects parameters using the parameter selection screen.
-In fact, stored results are aggregated and presented to the user.
-This point is the major difference from the previous work introduced in [8, 9].
-Because mining algorithm in [8, 9] is run on all the available data and then resulting patterns are analyzed and searched by a user-interface.
-On the other hand, our methodology requires mining efforts on a portion of data (for one day).
+In fact, the stored results are aggregated and presented to the user.
+We can also aggregate the data for all the LOBs as in the case of "All" option in Figure 1.3(A).
+Aggregating the results of micro mining activities is the major difference from the previous work introduced in [20, 21].
+Because mining algorithm in [20, 21] is run on all the available data (macro mining) and then resulting patterns are analyzed and searched by a user-interface.
+On the other hand, our methodology requires mining efforts on a portion of data (for one day.)
 Resulting patterns are then aggregated and presented to the user for visual analysis and pattern search.
 Moreover, our approach scales up the underlying mining algorithm and visualizes the results simultaneously.
 This is a significant improvement in terms of computation efficiency.